ColetivoEIDI/passei-admin/README.md

 5. Submit a pull request

 ## License
-<strong>The "Passei?" is licensed under the GNU general public license.
-See <a href="https://github.com/ColetivoEIDI/passei-mobile/blob/master/LICENSE">License</a> File for more information.</strong>
+<strong>The "passei-admin" is licensed under the GNU general public license.
+See <a href="https://github.com/ColetivoEIDI/passei-admin/blob/master/LICENSE">License</a> File for more information.</strong>